chivandikwa/gatsby-casper/src/content/c-sharp-standards.md

 token.Should().NotBeNullOrWhiteSpace();
 ```

 ✅ **DO** consistently use a builder for `EF Core Data Contexts` for creating a test data context.
-Having one place to create the data context will make it easier to maintain this over time should you need to make a change to the data context for all tests and removes boilerplate code.
+Having one place to create the data context will make it easier to maintain this over time should you need to make a change to the data context for all tests and remove boilerplate code.

 ```csharp
     public static class InMemoryDataContextBuilder